meghanlazier/100-days-of-code/log.md

 **Today's Progress**: Worked on SuperHi's Lola's Cookery School project again today.
 Just have to work on CSS floats and divs tomorrow and I'm done!

 **Thoughts:** Note to self: READ and take notes on this stuff!

+### Day 22: January 7, 2018

+**Today's Progress**: Worked on SuperHi's Lola's Cookery School project again today.
+Almost done with the desktop version, just having trouble getting things aligned.
+Next I'm on to tweaking the site for mobile views.

+**Thoughts:** This will get easier.
+Keep going.